By Laura Royer

 Student loan interest is a concern for Service members who may not be able to pay more than the minimum required payment while serving.
 While the minimum payment is being made, the growth of the loan, due to interest, can be daunting.
 The Servicemembers Civil Relief Act (SCRA) helps to alleviate the financial burden of student loans for active-duty Service members, active reservists, and active Guard.
 There are additional relief measures for deployed Service members.
 The SCRA caps interest on loans incurred before service at a 6% interest rate SCRA enforcement should be automatic for federal loans but need to be requested from private lenders.

 The federal Direct Loan lending program also gives allowances for Service members who have served in areas of hostile fire post-October 2008.
-For the period of deployment, Direct Loan interest rates will be held at 0% up to a total of 60 months.
+For the period of deployment, Direct Loan interest rates will be held at 0% for up to a total of 60 months.
 This allowance can be applied retroactively even after the military service has been completed.

 Student Loan Deferment